 Professor Farah Karim-Cooper

-Farah Karim-Cooper is Professor of Shakespeare Studies, King’s College London and Head of Higher Education & Research at Shakespeare’s Globe, where she has worked for the last 16 years.
+Farah Karim-Cooper is Professor of Shakespeare Studies, King’s College London and Co-Director of Education at Shakespeare’s Globe, where she has worked for the last 16 years.
 Farah is Vice-President of the Shakespeare Association of America after having served three years as Trustee.

 She is on the Advisory Council for the Warburg Institute and has held Visiting fellowships around the world.
 She leads the architectural enquiries into early modern theatres at Shakespeare’s Globe, overseeing the research into the design and construction of the Sam Wanamaker Playhouse, the Globe’s indoor Jacobean theatre.